Sherwin-14/shopease_analysis/docs/Categories_and_Items.md

 # Findings For Categories And Items

 ??? info "Insight"
-    Our sales data reveals that Electronics and Appliances dominate the market, accounting for the largest share.
+    Our sales data reveals that Electronics,Appliances,Computers and Aparrel are dominating the market, accounting for the largest share.
 In contrast, Medicine lags behind, representing the smallest category.

 ![Distribution of Main Categories](images/main_categories.png)